sam2829/strongest-avenger-react/README.md

 - Mentor Jubril - For helping me realise what's needed to build a good project and also for encouragement and understanding.

+- Google Fonts - For supplying the fonts used.

+- Font Awesome-  For Providing the icons used through out this project.

 [Back to top](#strongest-avenger-react)